See all Profiles

 Biography

-Dr. Nicole Dezrea Jenkins is an Assistant Professor in the Department of Sociology and Criminology at Howard University.
+Dr. Nicole Dezrea Jenkins is an Assistant Professor in the Department of Sociology and Criminology at Howard University and current Harvard University Faculty Fellow.
 She received her Doctoral degree from the University of Nevada Las Vegas in the Department of Sociology in 2020.
 She obtained an M.A. in Sociology in 2017 and B.A. in Sociology in 2015 from the University of Nevada Las Vegas.
 In 2013, she received an A.A. in Criminal Justice after serving six years of active duty in the United States Air Force as Military Police.
 She is a proud advocate for social justice and committed to teaching with such emphasis on topics such as Sociology of Poverty and Problems of the Black Community.
-As a qualitative researcher and urban ethnographer, she incorporates intersectional and critical feminist frameworks into her own research, centering the experiences of women of color.
+As a qualitative researcher and urban ethnographer, she incorporates intersectional and critical feminist frameworks into her own research, centering the experiences of women in the African Diaspora.
 Her recent research project incorporates two years of ethnographic data collection in a Las Vegas African hair braiding salon.
 She finds that Black women's identity-making process is complex and perceptions of nationhood and Black womeness often impede the process.
-She is the recipient of the Princeton University Press Supportive Diverse Voices Book Proposal Development Grant and is currently working on her first book project from this research project tentatively entitled CROWNed: Black Women’s Entanglement with U.S. institutions
+She is the recipient of the Princeton University Press Supportive Diverse Voices Book Proposal Development Grant and is currently working on her first book project from this research project, tentatively entitled CROWNed: Black Women’s Entanglement with U.S. Institutions

-She also serves as a Faculty Advisor for the Mothers of the Mecca Research Initiative in the Center for Women, Gender, and Global Leadership Mothers of the Mecca Research Initiative in the Center for Women, Gender, and Global Leadership at Howard University and has begun research that captures the experiences of students, faculty, and staff who are also parents.
-Her Global Crowns research project on natural hair is intended to extend the conversation of natural hair discrimination globally by capturing the experiences of Black women around the globe who wear their natural hair.
+Her Global Crowns research project on natural hair has been featured in Nature magazine (2024) and is intended to extend the conversation of natural hair discrimination globally by capturing the experiences of Black women around the globe who wear their natural hair.

 Education & Expertise